German Pancakes

 Helpful Tips

-– Experiment with different toppings for variety.
+- Experiment with different toppings like lemon juice and powdered sugar.

 FAQs